rastabda22/rastabda24/README.md

 After the latest changes it's apparent that this project has gone beyond Text Terminals since it supports strokes (outlines) and Unicode characters which can have several colors.
 I had not realized that Unicode had evolved this far!

+I made a small (single screen) game to show what one could do with JerboaTTS.

 Note:
 - You can find [an index of Unicode characters here](https://unicode-table.com/en/) but you have to use HTML-codes in the Prototype or Unicode numbers on JSTTS/JerboaTTS,
 - If the Grid has the same size as the View, by using Grid = Jerboa.grid(View) for example, it will fill the entire canvas,